kvertacnik/Practical_Bioinformatics_Workshop/5_WGS_and_GATK.md

 Third, instead of using sbatch to submit the job, we will execute our job script.
 1. Make 6_gatk_hapcaller_submit.sh executable by running `chmod +x 6_gatk_hapcaller_submit.sh`
 2. Run the script `./6_gatk_hapcaller_submit.sh`
-3. Check `squeue | user_name`.
+3. Check `squeue | grep user_name`.
 You should have 4 jobs running.

 _**Question:**_ Can you figure what this script is doing?
 Hint: we ran a single script but ended up with four running jobs.

 <details>
 <summary>Answer</summary>

-For each sample, we are combining the header from `6_gatk_hapcaller_header` with the `gatk HaplotypeCaller` command in 6_gatk_hapcaller_submit.sh to create a new sample-specific job script and submitting that with sbatch.
+For each sample, we are creating and submitting new sample-specific job scripts by combining the header from 6_gatk_hapcaller_header with the gatk HaplotypeCaller command in 6_gatk_hapcaller_submit.sh.

 </details>

 <br>

-Having multiple jobs run simultaneously (instead running jobs sequentially one at at time), is a pretty handy way to speed up analyses that are doing the same exact thing to multiple samples/libraries/etc. This is more-or-less the non-computer-sciency alternative to what are called job arrays, which we'll talk about later on with regard to amplicon data.
+Using two files to create multiple jobs running simultaneously (instead of sequentially one at at time), is a pretty handy way to speed up analyses that are doing the same exact thing to multiple samples/libraries/etc. This is more-or-less the non-computer-sciency alternative to what are called job arrays, which we'll talk about later on with regard to amplicon data.

 ___

 ## 7. GATK GenomicsDBImport

-To be able to do step 7 for each chromosome individually, we can make use of a separate list for each scaffold.
+To do step 7 for each chromosome individually, we can make a list that lists each scaffold.
 1. In your dorsalis_WGS folder make a file named `seq.list`
 2. Add the following:
 ```